gpu-mode/kernelbot/README.md

 ### How to run the bot

-1. Install dependencies with `pip install -r requirements.txt`
+1. Install [uv](https://docs.astral.sh/uv/), which we use as a dependency manager, optionally you can use `pip` to install the dependencies, but further instructions assume you're using `uv`
 2. Create a `.env` file with the environment variables listed above
-3. `python src/discord-cluster-manager/bot.py --debug`
+3. `uv run src/discord-cluster-manager/bot.py --debug`

 ### Usage instructions